XBR-65A8G HDR 120Hz Smart OLED TV

 Smart TV Features – A8G, A9G

-- The A8G and A9G are equipped with Android TV w/ Google Play and contains Android’s Nougat (7.0) operating system and incorporates Android TV with access to a wide variety of apps from Google Play and has been optimized for playback on this TV.
-Android TV also gives you access to movie, music, sports and other entertainment apps.
+- The A8G and A9G are equipped with Android TV w/ Google Play and contains Android’s Nougat (7.0) operating system and incorporate Android TV with access to a wide variety of apps from Google Play and have been optimized for playback on this TV.
+Android TV also gives you access to movies, music, sports, and other entertainment apps.

 - Android TV with Chromecast Built-in lets you cast your favorite entertainment apps and video content from your Android or iOS device, or laptop

 - Supports voice control of compatible apps: Built-in Google Assistant controls basic TV functions and works with Google Home-compatible voice control assistants.
 The TV also works with Amazon Alexa-compatible voice control assistants

 Sound Reproduction – A8G, A9G